-Curcumin has been developed by the US National Cancer Institute (NCI) and academic investigators around the world as a potent anti-carcinogen.
-Because of low toxicity and great efficacy in multiple in vitro and in vivo cancer models, curcumin was selected for further development, put through extensive toxicology testing and has successively made it through the first stages (Phase I) of clinical testing abroad and is currently in clinical trials at several sites in the U.S. All of this work by many labs has provided the basis to quickly and safely explore curcumin’s potential for Alzheimer’s and other neurological diseases.
+- Curcumin is recognized by the National Cancer Institute (NCI) and academic investigators around the world as a potent anti-carcinogen.
+Because of low toxicity and great efficacy in multiple in vitro and in vivo cancer models, curcumin went through extensive toxicology testing and has successively made it through the first stages (Phase I) of clinical testing abroad; it is currently in clinical trials at several sites in the U.S. This work by many labs has provided the basis to quickly and safely explore curcumin’s potential for Alzheimer’s and other neurological diseases.

-Curcumin has shown efficacy in many other pre-clinical culture and animal models for diseases related to aging and chronic treatment with related “curcuminoids” have even been able to increase the lifespan of mice.
+- Curcumin has shown efficacy in many other pre-clinical culture and animal models for diseases related to aging.
+Treatments with related “curcuminoids” have even been able to increase the lifespan of mice.